 Hello!
 My name is Elaine Rivich.
-I am currently team-teaching in the Credit Recovery classroom with Kristin VarnHagen.
-I have worked with students in multiple grade levels and am a licensed teacher for grades K-8 General Ed Students and K-12 Special Needs Students.
+I have taught in the Credit Recovery program for the past several years and have always worked with students in multiple grade levels.
+I am a licensed teacher for General Ed Students and K-12 Special Needs Students.
 I have earned multiple endorsements in order to work with learners who have mild disabilities and behavioral needs, having graduated from Indiana University with my Bachelors degree and earning my Masters degree at Purdue University.
 My Student Teaching experience took place on the Navajo Reservation in Teec Nos Pos, Arizona.

 I thoroughly enjoy interacting with people from various backgrounds.
 I have worked for 13 years in the elementary grades, for 7 years at the Michigan City Alternative High School, and for nearly 20 years at Michigan City High School.
 I have taught Biology, Earth Science, Integrated Chemistry & Physics, Algebra, Health, English, and Reading, to name a few.
 I continue to teach a wide variety of subjects on-line in Credit Recovery.